IDNI/TML/README.md

 # Variable Bits (and Dynamic Universe)

-Universe is no longer 'shared' in between the arguments (i.e. one universe for the entire program with fixed number of bits regardless of the argument type).
+Universe is no longer shared between the arguments (one universe for the entire program with fixed number of bits regardless of the argument type).

 Variable-bits (implementation) means each argument (?var or const)